enkidevs/curriculum/sql/dql/joins/inner-join.md

 There were a total of `191` rows returned by the query versus `251` abilities and `191` text effects.

 ---
-## Footnotes

-[1: Ability]
-A Pokémon's ability is an aura that is passively active and provides benefits to the Pokemon and, sometimes, its party.

----
 ## Practice

 Fill in the blanks such that the following snippet contains a valid JOIN operations: